James-Montgomery/team_standards/README.md

 ### Tools <a name="tools"></a>

+It's important to use simialr tools so that teamates can easily help each other debug technical problems.
+While it isn't essential that every teammate use the same IDE, for example, it can be helpful to all use somewhat simialr development environments.

   * Agile: [JIRA](https://www.atlassian.com/software/jira) or [Trello](https://trello.com/en-US)
   * Code Versioning: [Github](https://github.com/)
+  * Containerizing: Docker
+  * Cloud Deployments: Terraform
   * Text Editor: [Atom](https://atom.io/)
   * Python Distribution: >= 3.6 from [Anaconda](https://www.anaconda.com/distribution/)
   * Python IDE: [PyCharm](https://www.jetbrains.com/pycharm/)